BarbaraNyame/pythonGIS-buffer-and-clip-automation/README.md

 **📄 License**

 This project is licensed under the MIT License — free to use, modify, and contribute to.

+**📦 Project Housekeeping**

+This project includes a .gitignore file to ensure a clean, organized repository by excluding unnecessary or sensitive files from version control.

+📌 Files and folders excluded:
+	•	Virtual environments (venv/, gispro/)
+	•	macOS system files (.DS_Store)
+	•	Python cache files (__pycache__/, *.pyc)
+	•	QGIS backup files (*.qgz~)
+	•	Large output files (shapefiles, images, CSVs under outputs/)

+This helps keep the repository lightweight, professional, and focused on the core scripts and resources.

 # Contributing